Provincial Health Plans > NWT Health Plan

-The NWT Health Care Plan is a health care plan provided by the government of the Northwest Territories to all NWT residents that are eligible for the health care coverage and it offers the below benefits and coverage.
+The NWT Health Care Plan is a provincial health care plan provided by the government of the Northwest Territories to all NWT residents that are eligible for the health care coverage and it offers the below benefits and coverage.

 Here are the physician services covered by the NWT Health Care.

 - • Surgeries, anesthetics, diagnosis and treatment of illnesses and injuries, when required.

 - • Surgery when medically necessary.

 - • Pre-natal and post-natal care or more generally obstetrical care.